cbeust/kash/README.md

 ```

 Of course, you can also put this file on your `scriptPath` and then just invoke it with `log`.

-Kash scripts automatically define a variable called `args` which contains the arguments passed to the script invocation.

 # Community